squarism/microfile/README.md

   system(convert_command)
 end
 ```
-Dropboy will send contents to this API and then the thumbnail will show up in the Rails' `./tmp` folder.
+Microfile will send contents to this API and then the thumbnail will show up in the Rails' `./tmp` folder.
 Neat huh.
 Note that this requires imagemagick to be installed because this API is just shelling out.
 This is just a quick example, it's not an example of clean Rails code.